mortz123/DevTraining23/README.md

 10. Optimize the spacing between sections and improve the overall layout.
 11. Improve the styling of headers (e.g., font size, margins) for better readability.
 12. Add CSS transitions or animations to enhance the user experience when interacting with the page.

+### Use day1b.jsx & day1b.module.css to complete the following challenge:

+- Goal: Implement a responsive layout for a sample website using Flexbox
+- Requirements:
+    - Create a navigation bar that adjusts to different screen sizes
+    - Design a responsive hero section with an image and text
+    - Implement a flexible gallery of images that adapts to different screen widths
+- Tips:
+    - Use media queries to adjust styles for different screen sizes
+    - Utilize relative units for fluid layouts
+    - Apply Flexbox properties to create flexible and responsive layouts

 ----------